Higher, farther, more freely - 10-year-old super kid Yuma Shibata soars through the sky

 —What kind of person do you want to be in the future?

-His mother gave him this name, hoping that he would grow up with limitless freedom, and it perfectly describes the way he skates.
-He
+His mother gave him this name, hoping he would grow up with complete freedom, and it perfectly describes his skiing style.

-Finally, we asked him to give a message to kids and juniors who ski like Yuma-kun...
+Finally, when we asked Yuma-kun to give a message to kids and juniors who are skiing, he said...

 Super kid Yuma Shibata.
-How far will this 10-year-old freeskier soar from now on?
+How far will this 10-year-old freeskiier soar?